Mandy Crossman

 Biography

-Mandy has significant and varied experience as a primary school educator having worked in that capacity for over twenty years across a range of early, middle and upper-primary classrooms in Wollongong, Sydney, Canberra, and rural NSW.
-Since graduating from the University of Wollongong with a Bachelor of Education, she has been a classroom teacher and executive coordinator, and has taught in six schools across all educational sectors – public, independent and Catholic.
-During her career, Mandy has also pursued further post-graduate qualifications relevant to her interests in educational leadership, culminating in the award of a Master of Educational Leadership from the University of Canberra in 2014.
+Mandy has almost thirty years of diverse experience as a primary school educator, having taught early, middle, and upper primary classes in Wollongong, Sydney, Canberra, and rural NSW.
+Since graduating with a Bachelor of Education (Class I Honours) from the University of Wollongong, she has worked as both a classroom teacher and executive coordinator across six schools spanning the public, independent, and Catholic sectors.
+In addition to her classroom and leadership roles, Mandy completed further postgraduate studies in educational leadership, culminating in a Master of Educational Leadership from the University of Canberra in 2014.

-Mandy has taught across all key learning areas, but her main educational interests include extension mathematics, STEM robotics, debating, snowsports and visual arts.
-In her coordinator roles, Mandy has led Professional Learning Communities, sporting carnivals, interschool debating competitions, interschool snowsports, gifted and talented extension, and student parliament.
+Mandy’s extensive experience in curriculum planning and programming - including inquiry-based learning and International Baccalaureate frameworks - has enabled her to apply authentic assessment strategies to improve student outcomes and foster innovative approaches to teaching and learning.
+She has taught across all key learning areas, with particular interests in extension mathematics, STEM robotics, debating, snowsports, and visual arts.
+In her leadership roles, she has coordinated Professional Learning Communities, Student Parliament, sporting carnivals, interschool debating competitions, interschool snowsports, and gifted and talented extension programs.